 Underground, the separate and isolated bunkers of this species seem to have developed into new cultures that differ quite significantly; many died out within a few years or decades of the hypernova event, while others persisted for far longer, drawing power from geothermal gradients.
 The surviving bunkers would often extend their tunnel systems into nearby territory, sometimes abandoning old tunnels and rediscovering them millions of years later.
 On occasion two separate bunker cultures would meet, an event which sometimes led to the destruction of one culture by another by genocide or absorption, or sometimes to an apparent cultural renaissance and a new, stronger culture that persisted for millions of years.
 The last bunker died out 921 million years ago, a ragged remnant of a civilisation that had once spread though half a continent.

-This species were highly skilled in biotechnology, and almost all their remaining artifacts are biologically based; unfortunately this means that little usable information can be gained from these machines, as regional metamorphosis and hydrothermal crystallisation has destroyed most fine structure almost everywhere.
+This species was highly skilled in biotechnology, and almost all their remaining artifacts are biologically based; unfortunately this means that little usable information can be gained from these machines, as regional metamorphosis and hydrothermal crystallisation has destroyed most fine structure almost everywhere.
 There is little evidence of symbolic representation on the walls of the tunnels or on the artifacts, although Hamilton Institute archaeologists maintain a record of the enigmatic scratchings found in the newest tunnels in case they may one day be deciphered.

 There is little evidence that the species ever attempted to regain the surface; a few exit tunnels date from the very early era of the batholithic confinement, but they were swiftly abandoned, presumably because the conditions on the surface were so bad.
 Later the species seems to have become dependent on the heat and pressure of the depths, and avoided the cold, low pressure regions above, where their blood would boil.
 Some evidence of later tunnels to the surface exists, presumably used by biologically modified members of the species; but the upper reaches of these tunnels have been obliterated, apparently deliberately.